 What you consider junk could be extremely useful to someone in need.
-There are many organizations that accept donations of building materials, and they will be happy to take them off your hands.
+Many organizations accept donations of building materials, and they will be happy to take them off your hands.
 Reusable materials include:

 Rent a Dumpster for Easy Debris Removal

-For all debris that is not reusable or recyclable, the most common practice is to rent a dumpster to keep on site.
-Next Day Dumpsters will deliver a dumpster to your project site with as little as 24 hour notice.
+For all debris that is not reusable or recyclable, the most common practice is to rent a dumpster to keep on-site.
+Next Day Dumpsters will deliver a dumpster to your project site with as little as 24-hour notice.
 This is particularly useful if you find yourself surprised by the amount of construction debris that your project is creating.
 As your project progresses, you can toss all waste into the dumpster.
-When you’re finished, give our friendly team a call and we’ll come take it off your hands for you, saving you the hassle of disposing of the debris yourself.
+When you’re finished, give our friendly team a call, and we’ll come to take it off your hands, saving you the hassle of disposing of the debris yourself.

 Make Plans for Disposal of Hazardous Materials

 Per EPA guidelines, not everything can be thrown into a dumpster.
 If you need to dispose of any of the items below, be sure to notify our team.
 We’ll direct you to the proper agencies in your area for safe disposal that adheres to all local and federal regulations.